Independent Scotch Whisky Bottlers Available in Israel

 Cadenhead's is credited as being the first company to bottle and retail Single Malt Whisky (that is, Malt Whisky made in a single distillery), on a regular basis.

 I’ve bought three bottles here in Israel and one very expensive one at the world famous Cadenhead shop in Campbeltown.
 All four bottles showed clear signs of being matured in poor quality old tired out casks.
-I regret having bought them.
-It’s put me off the brand and I can’t see myself buying anything from them in the foreseeable future.
+I regret having purchased them.
+It has certainly put me off the brand and I can’t see myself buying anything from them in the foreseeable future.

 Available in Israel from Whisky Bar And Museum